"I love rock and roll, so put another dime in the jukebox baby!"

 - Sinner (2006)

-- Bald of Awesome: Shaved her head in 2000 and kept it shaved for a few months.
+- Bald of Awesome: Shaved her head in 2000 (to play Columbia in The Rocky Horror Show and kept it shaved for a few months.

 - Bi the Way: Has also recorded songs about it.